cagov/design-system/components/card-grid/readme.md

 ```
 Which will start the web-dev server and will launch a new page linking to the components, click on hero to get the page created by ```preview.html```

-### CSS

-Sass compilation is run from the root of the project ```npm run sass:cards``` will create a plain css file from the scss file in this component css directory.
-This file inherits reusable css from /components/shared/css.

 ### Expected variables

 There are some colors that should be defined by the containing page.